smartscanapp/smartscan-android/README.md

 # SmartScan

-Search and organise images and videos offline with on-device AI.
+Turn your images and videos into a personal knowledge base.
+Search, organise, and rediscover the screenshots, images, and videos you've saved, with media automatically grouped into collections and concepts.

 <div align="center">
   <img src="fastlane/metadata/android/en-US/images/featureGraphic.png" alt="Banner" style="border-radius: 20px;">